Chaoticka/crackerjacks/Checkers,-explained.md

 The Human checker uses laxer automated checking to ask you if the text is plaintext or not.

 # Polymorphic Checkers
 These are a really dark art, and have a *very* limited use case.
+We currently have no use of these checkers, but are planning on adding them for our more advanced cryptosystems support.

 They allow you to create a `Checker`-like that accepts an object of any type.
 In fact, all `Checker`s are silently converted into this more general class when you use the `@registry.register` or `@registry.register_multi` decorators.